 - Helps individuals form healthy financials habits, learn budgeting skills, manage debt, build credit utilization, and encourage best practices for identity and asset protection.

 - Places National Service members from all over the country to work in Montana on anti-poverty projects with the focus areas of financial literacy, workforce development, glass recycling, affordable housing, food security, veteran services, homelessness, and Native American initiatives.

 RDI works to battle non-profit silos and actively encourages collaboration throughout our community and state.
-Working together is key; through partnerships with financial organizations, educational institutions, medical providers, collection agencies, non-profits, social service partners, and housing authorities over the past thirty+ years, RDI has served more than 150,000 individuals.
+Working together is key; through partnerships with financial organizations, educational institutions, medical providers, policy makers, collection agencies and creditors, non-profits, social service partners, and housing authorities over the past thirty+ years, RDI has served more than 150,000 individuals.